Fadia Ahmad: Beirut, the Aftermath

-In the wake of the 2020 Beirut Explosion on August 4, Ahmad started filming a documentary, based on Beyrouth/Beirut, that examines the local population, historical architecture, and daily life the aftermath of the blast.
-It features interviews with a wide gamut of individuals who bore witness to the tragic event.
-Of the documentary, the filmmaker said:"The news showed the blast and its aftermath, but not the psychological impact it had on Beirut’s residents; it was important for me to bring forth how huge the psychological impact of that blast was.
+In an interview with ArabNews, Ahmad revealed that she had a strong feeling of anxiety and decided to leave Beirut three days before the 2020 Beirut explosion.
+She was in Alicante when the explosion occurred and decided to return to Lebanon and film the aftermath as a duty to her country, creating the documentary Beirut, the Aftermath.
+She stated that the film's purpose is to keep a record of the tragedy and show the world the impact of the explosion on the Lebanese people.
+The film examines the blast's impact on the local population and historical architecture, and features interviews with an individual who bore witness to the incident.
+Of the documentary, Ahmad said:"The news showed the blast and its aftermath, but not the psychological impact it had on Beirut's residents; it was important for me to bring forth how huge the psychological impact of that blast was.
 People have so much to say, but they never had a chance to say it.
 The audience will notice the documentary will seem to end at different instances.
 This symbolizes our never-ending story.
 There is no defined beginning, no defined end.
 We are a people perpetually on the cusp of death.
-Every time we think it’s the end, we continue."Beirut, the Aftermath, Ahmad's first feature documentary film was launched in 2021.
+Every time we think it's the end, we continue."Beirut, the Aftermath, Ahmad's first feature documentary film was launched in 2021.
 The film was featured in many film festivals and she won a number of awards including 2nd place in the Short Films category at the Lebanese Film Festival in Canada and four awards at the Five Continents International Film Festival 2021 in Venezuela.